RassAnDev/Task-Manager/README.md

 This application is a task management system that allows you to create tasks, change their statuses and assign executors for them, as well as set tags for convenient grouping of tasks by them.

 ## Requirements:
-Before using this application you must install and configure:
+Before using this application, you must install and configure:
 * JDK 20;
 * Gradle 8.2
 * Node.js 16.13.1